meta-is-beta/horadric-helper/README.md

 You can get them from this repo's `/dist/poe` folder.

 **Notes**
+- This library supports only newer browsers such as Chrome, Firefox or Opera.
+IE11 is **not** supported.
-- There is also unminified version of JS available under `horadric-helper-poe.umd.js` name.
+- There is also unminified version of JS available under `horadric-helper-poe.umd.js`.
 - There are source-map files for both minified and normal versions.

 ## HTML Components